 Where to stay in Sept-Îles

-It’s a 2.5 to 3 hour drive, depending on road construction, to cover the 219 kilometres to reach Havre-Saint-Pierre.
+It’s a 2.5 to 3 hour drive, depending on road construction, to cover the 219 km on this section of the Quebec road trip that ends in Havre-Saint-Pierre.

 Also be sure to stop in at the Mingan Island Cetacean Centre, a research organization dedicated to studies of both marine mammals and marine ecosystems.
 Visit the centre to learn about the whales that live in the St. Lawrence River via several rooms with very interesting displays.